Leochan6/figma-magireco/README.md

 ### Update an Existing Character Display
 1. Select an existing instance of a Character Display.
-2. Press the `Copy Selected` and all properties appear in fields.
+2. Press the `Copy` and all properties appear in fields.
 3. Modify the fields you want to update.
-3. Press `Update Selected`.
+3. Press `Update`.

 ### Create new Character Display with Existing Properties
 1. Select an existing instance of a Character Display.
-2. Press the `Copy Selected` and all properties appear in fields.
+2. Press the `Copy` and all properties appear in fields.
 3. Modify any fields if desired.
 4. Press `Create`.

+### Convert Copied Character Displays from Another File
+1. Copy and paste either a Character Display instance(s) or an entire frame containing all the instances to convert from one file to another.
+Once pasted, all the instances will become frames as they are no longer attached to their master components.
+All the names of all the layers must match the original components.
+2. Select the Character Display frame(s) or parent frame (where all the children are Character Display frames) you want to convert.
+3. Press `Convert` and a toast message will show how many were converted or skipped.
+4. All the frames that were copy and pasted over are now converted to instances for which their master components are in the current document.

 ## Gallery
 Home Screen: